California Science Test

 |2018–19||Operational test||To be determined|

 The CAST is for eligible students in grades five and eight and one time in high school.
-All grade twelve students will take the CAST field test, and LEAs have the option to test any students in grades ten or eleven who are enrolled in their last high school science course.
+All grade twelve students will take the CAST field test.
+In addition, LEAs have the option to test any or all students in grades ten or eleven; however, it is recommended that LEAs select grade ten or eleven students who are enrolled in their last high school science course.
 Once a student takes the CAST, that student is ineligible to take the test again.
 Refer to the High School Test Administration Flowchart (PDF) for additional information.

 On November 8, 2017, the SBE approved the CAST blueprint (PDF).
 The blueprint outlines how the CAST is constructed and documents the alignment of the CAST with the CA NGSS.